 Learning Outcomes for the Major & Minor in Spanish

-Expected Learning Outcomes for Majors
+Expected Learning Outcomes for Majors and Minors

 Reflect on major cultural and literary texts, issues and concerns in the field of Hispanic and Latinx studies in order to solve complex problems with people who are not like themselves.

-- Understand and examine the continued pertinence of the primary and secondary visual and written texts and cultural artifacts within the field of Hispanic and Latinx studies.
+Understand and examine the continued pertinence of the primary and secondary visual and written texts and cultural artifacts within the field of Hispanic and Latinx studies.

-- Demonstrate awareness for personal and cultural differences and a commitment to responsible global citizenship and social justice, which includes personal resilience and engagement in community/world issues.
+Demonstrate awareness for personal and cultural differences and a commitment to responsible global citizenship and social justice, which includes personal resilience and engagement in community/world issues.